Signs and Effects of Toxic Relationships

 People in a toxic relationship often know that something is wrong, but they never know how serious the implications of such a union are.
-You might be feeling unhappy in your current relationship but keep trying to work things out because you do not want to leave.
-You might not define your relationship as toxic because you do not know the signs to look out for.
-Read on to learn whether your relationship is unhealthy and what you can do about it.
+You might be feeling unhappy, emotionally drained, unsupported, or undervalued in your current relationship but keep trying to work things out because you do not want to leave.
+But can a toxic relationship be fixed?
+Read on to learn how to recognize the warning signs of a toxic relationship and what you can do about it.

 Toxic partners do not always mistreat the people they love out of malice.
 They could be battling with issues that make them lash out at others.
-Depression, anxiety, and other disorders can make them poor partners.
-In some cases, narcissism and sadism play a role in how they treat their loved ones.
+Depression, anxiety, and other disorders can make them bad partners.
+In some cases, narcissism plays a role in how they treat their loved ones.

 How do you know whether you are in a toxic relationship?
-Feeling unhappy alone is not a sign of a toxic relationship.
-However, if you experience one or more of the red flags listed below, you should be concerned about your wellbeing.
+Feeling unhappy alone is not a sign of a toxic relationship, although any relationship that makes you feel worse rather than better can become toxic over time.
+Toxic relationships can take many forms, and the signs of toxicity can be subtle or highly obvious.
+However, if you experience one or more of the red flags listed below, you should be concerned about your well-being.

 When trust breaks down in a relationship, people start keeping secrets from each other.
 It starts with white lies that are seemingly harmless and grows to big lies that have the potential to end the relationship.
 There is no openness, and one or both of you constantly have to hide parts of their lives.